-A hearing loop system consists of a microphone or audio source to pick up the spoken word, an amplifier which processes the signal, and a copper wire “loop” that sends the audio directly to the hearing aid or cochlear implant via a magnetic signal.
+How does a hearing loop work?
+A hearing loop system consists of a microphone or audio source to pick up spoken word, an amplifier which processes the signal, and a copper wire “loop” that sends the audio directly to the hearing aid or cochlear implant using a magnetic signal.

-The copper wire loop is placed around the perimeter of a room or sanctuary to act as an antenna that radiates the magnetic signal to the hearing aid.
-A hearing loop can also be installed in smaller areas such as an airport ticketing counter or pharmacy counter for one on one conversations.
+The copper wire loop is placed around the perimeter of the area to act as an antenna that sends a magnetic signal to the hearing aid.
+This signal allows users to hear any audio clearly without amplifying background noise.
+A loop can also be installed in smaller areas, such as an pharmacy counter for one on one conversations.